Auction-Based Online Policy Adaptation for Evolving Objectives: Experimental Setup (Detailed)

 \section{Experimental Setup (Detailed)}

-We consider two multi-objective environments for our empirical studies, namely a mobile cat feeder and the Atari game called Assault.
+We consider three multi-objective environments for our empirical studies, namely a mobile cat feeder and the Atari games Assault and Air-Raid.
 These environments are described below.

 \textbf{Environment I: Cat Feeder.} The environment is as described in Section~\ref{sec:introduction} and is modeled using a $30\times 30$ grid with up to $m$ cats that are moving continuously according to unknown stochastic processes.
 The value of $m$ was set as $8$ during the training time, whereas it was varied up to $14$ during the testing time.
 Each cat disappears after a given number of time steps.
 If the agent reaches a cat before it disappears, it receives a reward, and otherwise it receives a penalty of equal magnitude.
 To avoid sparsity of the reward function, we provide each policy a small reward for going closer to its target.
 Performance is measured as the difference between the number of feeding requests completed and the number of those that expired.
+The Cat Feeder environment parameters are listed in~\Cref{tab:cat-feeder-env-params}, and the corresponding multi-policy, single-policy PPO, and DWN training parameters are listed in~\Cref{tab:cat-feeder-mappo-hparams,tab:cat-feeder-ppo-hparams,tab:cat-feeder-dwn-hparams}.

 In our modular framework, each cat will be chased by a dedicated local policy.
 The observation space of each local policy includes the current position of the robot, the current locations of the active requests, and the time steps until the expiration of the requests.
+For local policy $i$, the Cat Feeder reward is

+Here $r_i^{\mathrm{bid}}$ is the auction payment term, $r_i^{\mathrm{window}}$ is the action-window penalty, $r_i^{\mathrm{dist}}$ rewards distance improvement toward policy $i$'s target, $r_i^{\mathrm{reach}}$ is paid when that target is reached, and $r_i^{\mathrm{expire}}$ penalizes target expiration.
+The multi-policy decomposition makes this per-objective shaping possible, since each local policy has a specific target whose distance can be measured directly; in the single-policy setting, there is no fixed policy--objective assignment, so analogous shaping must use a heuristic choice of target.
+The single-policy PPO baseline uses the distance-improvement, target-reached, and target-expiration terms, without bid or action-window penalties.

 \textbf{Environment II: Atari Assault.} We consider the Atari game called Assault, where the agent controls a missile launcher to shoot oncoming alien ships while avoiding enemy missiles.
 The standard approach is to view this as a single-objective environment, where the agent's policy observes the entire image or the 128 byte raw RAM state observations to determine the optimal actions \citep{bellemare13arcade}.